Sustainability (SUS)

 SUS 310 Environ Decision Analysis 3.0 SH [ ]

-Course content covers decision analysis methods - in particular cost-benefit analysis, life cycle assessment, and risk management - that are widely used in business, the environmental field, and by regulatory agencies.
+Course content covers decision analysis methods - in particular cost-benefit analysis, life cycle assessment, and risk management - that are widely used in business, economics, the environmental field, and by regulatory agencies.
 For each method students will explore the theoretical underpinnings, appropriate applications, and the benefits and drawbacks.
 Both qualitative and quantitative methods are used.
+Also listed as ECON 310.

 Class Level Restriction: Junior and Senior only.